-“The way we purchase IT business services is what’s preventing the introduction of the latest technology in order to defend our critical infrastructure,” said Rep. Will Hurd of Texas at the IQPC’s 4th Government IT Modernization event in Alexandria, Va. on April 26.
+“The way we purchase IT business services is what’s preventing the introduction of the latest technology in order to defend our critical infrastructure,” said Rep. Will Hurd of Texas at the IQPC’s 4th Government IT Modernization event in Alexandria, Virginia, on April 26.
 “It’s preventing us from being efficient.”

 According to Hurd, some agency heads and chief financial officers are still preventing CIOs from being involved in the C-suite.
-This has also been addressed in the Federal Information Technology Acquisition Reform Act (FITARA) scorecard with the plus and minus system.
+This has also been addressed in the Federal Information Technology Acquisition Reform Act scorecard with the plus and minus system.
 If the CIO sits in the C-suite, the agency gets a plus, and if he or she does not, it gets a minus.

 This absence and lack of input also affects IT procurement and oversight.
 With the MGT Act and FITARA, Hurd wants to make sure CIOs are more intimately involved in those processes.

-“We learned the CBO did not understand how technology could help modernize and save money,” he said, since the subcommittee has had a number of conversations with the CBO to convey that the MGT will not cost the government $9 billion but ultimately save $9 billion.
+“We learned the CBO did not understand how technology could help modernize and save money,” he said.
+The subcommittee has had a number of conversations with the CBO to convey the MGT Act will not cost the government $9 billion but ultimately save $9 billion.

 According to the legislation, the Technology Modernization Fund will be administered by the commissioner of the General Services Administration’s Technology Transformation Service—currently Rob Cook—and is authorized at $250 million a year for fiscal years 2018 and 2019.
 Agencies will also have five years to pay back loans to the centralized fund, and with CIO approval, they can use the agency’s IT working capital fund to do so.

 The bill still includes this working capital fund for agencies so that money saved by innovating, like implementing the cloud, can be put into the fund for future use.

-“Where does that 90 million dollars come from?
+“Where does that $90 million come from?
 It’s not evident,” Alboum said.
 If the agency head had the ability and authority to peel off a little bit from the agency budget for big, modernizing ideas to make the network more secure, Alboum said this could be more efficient than waiting for savings.

 And because the money in USDA is largely in the programs, Alboum said there is a big disconnect between CIO oversight of the overall IT set and how much the agency spends on IT.

 “You should have 100 percent authority over that,” he said in response to Alboum.
-He also stressed the importance for CIOs to report directly to the agency head, as he found that many CIOs in the 24 largest federal agencies don’t, including Alboum.
+He also stressed the importance for CIOs to report directly to the agency head, as he found many CIOs in the 24 largest federal agencies don’t, including Alboum.